ashtam55/fitso-sow/README.md

 * Dashboard
 A user interface exposed as a PWA on any domain required by Fitso.
+(It would be recommended to use Admin SDK or APIs in Fitso's existing dashboards.)
 Design/Requirements for this dashboard to be agreed upon prior to any further development.

 * On Premise Portal
+()
 A UI to be displayed on a screen/system inside the facility for the on-premise staff.

 ## Maintenance